zemingjin/gol_refactor/README.md

 the grid size is 5x5 and 'O' - the capital 'o' - indicates a living cell.

-execute: **mvn package assembly:single** - the executable jar would be created under the target directory, named in the form of 'gameoflife-[version]-jar-with-dependencies.jar'.
+execute: **mvn package assembly:single** - the executable jar would be created under the target directory, named in the form of 'refactor-[version]-jar-with-dependencies.jar'.

 This implementation emphasizes the non-grid approach.
 Only one list of active cells is maintained.